ioanev/ompss-2-tutorial/README.md

 ## The Simple Example

-The example concerns a naive matrix multiplication implementation, which is a kernel operation that calculates the product of two matrices.
+The example concerns a naive blocked matrix multiplication implementation, which is a kernel operation that calculates the product of two matrices.
 It is meant as an introduction to OmpSs-2 and OmpSs-2@Cluster and its differences with non-task-based and non-distributed applications.
 It is written in C++.

 ### OpenMP implementation